 How much?
 Amount of salary increase.

 The average salary increase usually lies between 3 to 4%.
 Anything lower than that should only be considered as a pay rise if it is otherwise adjusted for inflation.
 If it is not, inflation will effectively nullify the salary increase.
 The specific amount of a salary increase in an individual case boils down to a combination of the company’s particular situation and the factors mentioned above.

 What about part-time employees?

-Part-time employees are often “overlooked” when it comes to paying rises—even though an increasing number of important positions are filled by staff members with reduced working hours.
+Part-time employees are often “overlooked” when it comes to pay rises—even though an increasing number of important positions are filled by staff members with reduced working hours.
 Is one of the above-mentioned reasons apply to your part-time employees?
 In that case, you should acknowledge them accordingly.
-Especially when part-time workers do good and important work and cannot simply be replaced by any other person, they should be considered for a salary increase.
+Especially when part-time workers do good and significant work and cannot simply be replaced by any other person, they should be considered for a salary increase.

 Using Salary Increases with a Goal in Mind